 The Silk Spirit

-Most of Elizabeth’s paintings are spiritually inspired, with the exception of the occasional portrait or commissioned piece.
+Most of Elizabeth’s paintings are spiritually inspired, except the occasional portrait or commissioned piece.
 Many paintings are spontaneous in their creative and evolutionary direction, with only music for inspiration.
 A lot of the time, the music would be Native American or New Age meditation; however, once in a while, U2 and loud rock & roll!
 But whatever the motivation or creative catalyst may be, an image, a message, and part of Elizabeth’s own identity always flow onto the canvas from her heart and spirit; sometimes effortlessly, sometimes with great concentration, emotion, and maybe even a few tears… but always with sincerity, free expression, and boundless enthusiasm!

 Style & Technique

 Elizabeth has a unique style that has been described as “ethereal”.
 However, she describes it as being “Emotion and Motion”.
-Movement is very evident in her work to depict the passionate life.
+Movement is very evident in her work to depict a passionate life.
 Elizabeth has also been described as portraying sensuality through her work.
 In answer to this, she states:

 “We are sentient beings.
 So many people believe that sensuality and spirituality cannot co-exist.
-However, I believe they are one in the same.
+However, I believe they are the same.
 Passion is more than just a feeling; it is who we are!”

 The Unwritten Signature

 Rarely in the past did Elizabeth do portraiture commissions.
-In fact, the only ones done were where she was compelled to do so anonymously for someone who had a tragedy happen in their lives, like the loss of a child.
+The only ones done were where she was compelled to do so anonymously for someone who had a tragedy happen in their lives, like the loss of a child.
 Silk’s portraits hold a lot more meaning than a mere resemblance of a person; their spirit has to shine through their eyes.
 For Elizabeth to paint such a commissioned piece, the photograph must be large enough and have sufficient resolution to show all critical details (especially the eyes).